MarianeAlgayer/MarianeAlgayer/README.md

 - 📄 See my [résumé](https://gitconnected.com/marianealgayer/resume) to get more info;

-- ⚡ Fun fact: I also have a degree in Architecture and Urban Planning.
+- ⚡ Fun fact: I also have a degree in Architecture and Urban Planning 👷🏻‍♀️.

 <br>